cotes2020/jekyll-theme-chirpy/_posts/01AWS/Balancing/2020-07-18-CloudFront.md

-To configure CloudFront to <font color=red> require HTTPS between viewers and CloudFront for one or more cache behaviors </font>
+To configure CloudFront to <font color=OrangeRed> require HTTPS between viewers and CloudFront for one or more cache behaviors </font>
 1. AWS Management Console > CloudFront console. `https://console.aws.amazon.com/cloudfront/`
 2. CloudFront console > the ID for the distribution to update.
 3. Behaviors tab > the cache behavior to update > choose Edit.
-4. Specify one of the following values for <font color=red> Viewer Protocol Policy </font>
+4. Specify one of the following values for <font color=OrangeRed> Viewer Protocol Policy </font>
-   - <font color=red> Redirect HTTP to HTTPS </font>
+   - <font color=OrangeRed> Redirect HTTP to HTTPS </font>
      - Viewers can use both protocols.
      - HTTP `GET` and `HEAD` requests are automatically redirected to HTTPS requests.
      - CloudFront returns HTTP status code 301 (Moved Permanently) along with the new HTTPS URL.